-The second tool that we are going to look at is Scope, an Amazon keyword and product research tool developed by Seller Labs.
+The second tool that we are going to look at is Scope (now part of Seller Labs), an Amazon keyword and product research tool.
 Scope has two parts to it, a web app which features the keyword generator, and a Chrome extension, that extracts your competitor’s keywords.

 We are going to look at the web app first, where getting keyword suggestions couldn’t be easier.
 You simply click the “Keyword Generator” tab and, when prompted, enter your seed keyword.
 Within seconds, Scope generates a list of 100 related keywords, with useful data displayed for each term.

 You can see in the picture above, that for each keyword suggestion, you get a relevancy score.
 This gives you an indication of how closely related the term is to your original seed keyword.
 In the next column, you have a score for how strong each keyword is, based on sales rank and search volume.
 The higher the score, the stronger the keyword, but remember that while a keyword with a score of 95 may be strong, it’s likely to be very competitive.